Wednesday, 29 April 2026

 There was no earthly reason behind the strange decision.
 Except that the prolific Bhaosahab Nimbalkar was on 443 just 9 runs short of Donald Bradman’s the then world record of 452.
 It was a most unsportsmanlike decision on the part of the Kathiawar captain, Pradumansinhji.

 Nimbalkar was denied a world record by his own countryman.
-It appears that so enamoured was Pradumansinhji by the supposed ‘superiority’ of white-skinned people that he did not want a fellow Indian to overhaul the white man’s achievement.
+It appears that so enamoured was Pradumansinhji by the supposed ‘superiority’ of white-skinned people that he did not want a fellow dark Indian to overhaul the white man’s achievement.

 Just goes to show that ‘royals’ are no different from people who are not born with the supposed ‘blue’ blood.
 They have the same weaknesses, the same mean-mindedness and the same failings as the ‘commoners’.
 Magnanimity, humility, integrity have nothing to do with one’s genes, environment, financial background or academic accomplishments.